zhuxiao/asvclr/README.md

      -h           show this help message and exit
 ```

+Note that: the assembly step can be re-run from last stop to avoid redundant computation.

 ### `Call` Step

 Align the assembly result (contigs) to its local reference using BLAT to generate the sim4 formated alignments, and call each type variations using the BLAT alignments.